milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 International Transfers

 We may collect your personal information from, transfer it to, and store and process it in the United States and other countries outside of where you live.
 Whenever we share information of EU users outside the EU we make sure an adequate transfer mechanism is in place.
 You can find more information on the categories of third parties we share information with here.

+EU Representative

+Snap Inc. has appointed Snap B.V. as its EU representative.
+You can contact the EU representative here or at:

+Snap B.V.
+Keizersgracht 440 B, 1016 GD
+Amsterdam, The Netherlands

 Complaints or questions?
 If you’re based in the EU, you can always file a complaint with the supervisory authority in your Member State.
 Additionally, we have appointed a Data Protection Officer (“DPO”).
 To contact our DPO, please email dpo @ snap.com.